The Angel Oak Tree In Charleston S.C. A Legendary Link To The Past

 How Old Is The Angel Oak Tree?

-Called the “oldest living thing” in our country, the Angel Oak is estimated at between 400 and 500 years old, but there are some who say it could be as much as 1500 years old!
-You can’t help but feel a sense of calm and peace beneath its huge canopy.
+Sometimes called the “oldest living thing” east of the Mississippi, the Angel Oak is estimated at between 400 and 500 years old.
+There are some who say it could be as much as 1500 years old!

 Ancient and Majestic

-Another Reason Why The Angel Oak Tree Is Special
+Another Reason Why The Angel Oak Tree Is Important

 Saving The Angel Oak Tree

 Despite having lived for centuries and surviving a number of natural disasters, the Angel Oak Tree’s biggest threat in recent times has been by development.

 In 2012, developers proposed building a 500-unit apartment complex just 160 yards away from the Angel Oak.

 This is actually when I first heard about the old tree and sent money to help save it.